 A musical may not the most … obvious choice for Halloween viewing.
-But of course there are several exceptions this out there.
-Pre-dating some of the more popular rock operas in this vein, Brian De Palma’s take on the classic masked avenger combines the music – and screen persona – of Paul Williams, as well as his own cinematic style to inject new life to the old Paris Opera tale we’re all familiar with.
+But of course there are a variety of exceptions this out there.
+Pre-dating some of the more popular rock operas in this vein, this take on the classic masked killer/masked avenger combines the music – and screen persona – of Paul Williams, with plenty of Brian De Palma’s own cinematic style to inject new life to the Paris Opera tale we’re all familiar with.
 By deciding to move the action to the present day it allows for a scathing fantasy vision of a parasitic music industry, where we’re treated to voice modulators, deaths by neon lighting fixtures and a twist on the material which merges the original novel’s Faust performance with the plot itself.
 Strap yourselves in, it’s going to be a wild ride.

-To get started it helps to consider this a take on the Universal/Claude Rains adaptation as a starting point, since the storyline about stolen music is still present but now with fresh thematic meaning.
-De Palma’s version spins a tale of all powerful corporations and disposable pop stars; fame hungry youngsters who are chewed up and spat out by diabolic pop moguls as soon as the next big thing arrives.
-The 1940s version of the Phantom’s mask also carries over a little as there’s some resemblance in the new design with its bird like silver browed look, but it’s been merged with a sci-fi bike helmet style visor.
-Because why not?
-The electronic apparatus, the bucked leather outfit and the black lipstick all work together somehow.
-Darth Vader clearly took some fashion tips from this one.
+To get started it helps to consider this a take on the Universal/Claude Rains adaptation of Phantom of the Opera, since the storyline about stolen music is still present but now with fresh thematic meaning.
+De Palma’s version spins a tale of diabolic pop moguls, all powerful corporations and disposable pop stars — fame hungry youngsters who are chewed up and spat out as soon as the next big thing arrives.
+The 1940s version of the Phantom’s mask also carries over a little as there’s some resemblance in the new design.
+It’s still a silver bird like creation, but it’s been merged with ’70s design chic and a sci-fi bike helmet style visor.
+And why the hell not.
+The electronic apparatus, the leather outfit and the black lipstick somehow all work together.
+Darth Vader clearly took some fashion tips from this guy.

-The basic storyline is straightforward enough, as composer Winslow Leach finds himself framed for drug dealing after a run in with thieving double crossing record label owner Swan.
-Sentenced after what can barely be called a trial montage he’s soon subjected to working an assembly line behind bars.
-This is bad enough, but to make matters worse he’s ‘volunteered’ for prison medical experiments that replace his teeth with metal implants.
+The basic storyline is straightforward enough, as composer Winslow Leach finds himself framed for drug dealing after a run in with thieving double dealing record label owner Swan.
+Sentenced after what can barely be called a trial montage, he’s soon subjected to work at an assembly line behind bars.
+To make matters worse he’s also ‘volunteered’ for prison medical experiments that replace his teeth with metal implants.
 At least they look intimidating when he’s in costume later!
-Adding insult to injury, he escapes and forces his way into Swan’s property only to be hideously burned and scarred … by the very machinery pressing the LPs of his stolen work.
-Of course this all completes the monstrous look they need for him to become the title character.
+Adding insult to injury he escapes and forces his way into Swan’s property, only to be hideously burned and scarred by the very machinery pressing the LPs of his stolen work.

-This whole set up is just great, particularly the wacky escape sequence.
-All the themes and visual elements come together, before it takes some familiar and some unexpected turns.
-William Finley as the title character is almost unrecognisable from his creepy turn in De Palma’s movie the Hitchcock homage Sisters.
-He combines layers of sympathy and boiling rage that make it all work.
-Originally Paul Williams was set to play Winslow – to be the musician on and off screen.
-Instead he gets to be the villain and do a mixture of the devil and the damned as the producer who steals the souls of creative minds, but is also in a Dorian Gray style predicament of his own.
-The oil painting is replaced with video tape recordings, what else.
-Rounding out the principle cast Jessica Harper brings charisma to the new talent they both want to see rise to fame, strutting her stuff in auditions and adding a certain naive charm which mirrors Winslow’s earlier state.
+Originally however Paul Williams was set to play Winslow – so he could be the musician on and off screen.
+Instead he gets to be the villain and do a mixture of the devil and the damned as Swan, the producer who steals the souls of creative minds… but is also in a Dorian Gray style predicament of his own.
+(The cursed oil painting is replaced with video tape, what else!)
+Rounding out the principle cast Jessica Harper brings charisma to the new talent that both Swan and Winslow want to see rise to fame, strutting her stuff in auditions and adding a certain charm which mirrors Winslow’s earlier naivety.

-The grand finale tops all this as a sniper suspense sequence and a televised wedding party are merged into one crazy spectacle.
-The grisly fate of certain characters is treated as part of the show by the dancing swathes of oblivious viewers and performers who never stop gyrating.
-I guess a live assassination does make great entertainment, as Swan so dryly puts it.
+The grand finale tops all this as a sniper suspense sequence and a televised wedding party are merged into one crazy spectacle set piece.
+The grisly fate of certain characters is treated as part of the show by the swathes of oblivious dancing viewers and performers who never stop gyrating.
+I guess a live assassination does make great entertainment, as Swan himself so dryly puts it.
 This is a cult favourite for many reasons and it’s inevitable that the ’70s soundtrack won’t be for everyone.
-But for the amount of flare involved this is certainly up there amongst the greats in this decade and deserves to be at the top when considering Brian De Palma’s body of work.
+But for the amount of flare involved alone this is certainly up there amongst the greats from this decade, and it certainly deserves to be at the top when considering Brian De Palma’s body of work.
 An unholy genre merging romp of the best kind.